Nepali Language I

 - Full Year

-Language acquisition courses are only available as minor courses on MA programmes.
+Language acquisition modules are only available as minor modules on MA programmes.

 - knowledge and understanding of basic Nepali grammar